devaroop/devaroop.github.io/_posts/2018-05-15-indian_bulls.md

 Ten years down, when I realise what I've done to myself, I still continue to live that life.
 The job gives me money, a proud family who think I research on next generation rockets, and a society which respects me looking at the assets.
 The power of the gifted mind is evaporated in the air and I just follow orders now.

 The lady who walks her dog with mine, casually asked me what I think her son should take up next after school.
 She probably hates me after I asked her to get him through career counselling to see where his interests lay.
 Indians assume career counselling is for psychopaths who do not know what to do.
-Her son finally enrolled to become and engineer.
+Her son finally enrolled to become an engineer like everyone else did.

 ### Conclusion
 I wished someone told me my approach was wrong 15 years ago.
 I wished I grew up among people who had the urge to find out what they wanted, rather than told what they should want.
 Indians do not have to supply to the demand.